What is GDPR (General Data Protection Regulation)?

 - Preparation – Know what to do and where to do it

 - Notification – The ICO, customers and staff need to be informed of any data breaches within 72 hours.

-- Ongoing compliance – Once these systems are in place, you need to ensure they stay in place and that you have a system for handling data requests and data breaches.
+- Ongoing compliance and processes – Once these systems are in place, you need to ensure they stay in place and that you have a system for handling data requests and data breaches.